modelica/newsletter/_2018-01/simcenter-amesim-FMI.md

 - ETAS LABCAR (32-bit and 64-bit)
 - Concurrent Simulation Workbench (32-bit and 64-bit)

-More will come, along with the support of tunable parameters for online or virtual calibration.
+More will come, along with **the support of tunable parameters for online or virtual calibration**.
+For more information on Simcenter Amesim, please visit our [website](www.siemens.com/plm/simcenter-amesim).